OpenKBC/multiple_sclerosis_proj/README.md

 # Multiple Sclerosis Project (Data analysis platform/archive)

-* Current members: Kicheol Kim, Junhee Yoon
+* Current members: Nicole Yoon, Kicheol Kim, Junhee Yoon
 * Please, leave a message in **Discussions** tab if you have any question and requests
 * Please use docker image to analyze the data.
 AWS module is ready and Please ask to members for getting auth if AWS is needed
 * Our data is located in S3 bucket